Lithuanian Bishops' Conference

 Lithuanian Bishops' Conference (Lietuvos vyskupų konferencija) is the official meeting of Catholic bishops in Lithuania.
 It has its seat in Vilnius.
 The Episcopal Conference is a member of the Council of European Episcopal Conferences (CCEE) and the Commission of the Bishops' Conferences of the European Community (COMECE).

 Task and basics

 The main task lies in the joint discussion on pastoral issues, to develop proposals and to coordinate church activities.
 Members of the Lithuanian Bishops' Conference, all diocesan bishops, bishops and auxiliary bishops and other titled (e.g. titular) bishops of the Republic of Lithuania.
 Currently belong to her nine active bishops and three retired bishops.
 The highest body is the Assembly of the Lithuanian bishops, they elect the president and his representatives for a three-year period.

+The social branch of the Lithuanian Bishops Conference is Caritas Lithuania.